-- The human resources department of the Plant is responsible for formulating recruitment plans according to the employment needs of each department, and implementing the same upon approval of the general manager. - The Plant conducts regular performance appraisal on employees, the results of which shall be used as the basis for assessing their future promotion.
+- Plant is responsible for formulating recruitment plans according to the employment needs of each department, and implementing the same upon approval of the general manager. - The Plant conducts regular performance appraisals on employees, the results of which shall be used as the basis for assessing their future promotion.

-Equal opportunities and antidiscrimination
+Equal opportunities and anti-discrimination

-Complying with the relevant national laws and regulations, the Plant undertakes to provide equal opportunities to all employees in aspects such as recruitment, training and career development, regardless of their gender, age, nationality or colour, etc. Meanwhile, the Plant is committed to creating an anti-discrimination working environment internally where the Plant maintains a zero tolerance policy towards any form of discrimination.
+Complying with the relevant national laws and regulations, the Plant undertakes to provide equal opportunities to all employees in aspects such as recruitment, training and career development, regardless of their gender, age, nationality or color, etc. Meanwhile, the Plant is committed to creating an anti-discrimination working environment internally, where it maintains a zero-tolerance policy towards any form of discrimination.